Healthcare in Herefordshire

 Healthcare in Herefordshire was the responsibility of Herefordshire Clinical Commissioning Group until July 2022.

 History

 From 1947 to 1974 NHS services in Herefordshire were managed by the Birmingham Regional Hospital Board.
 In 1974 the boards were abolished and replaced by regional health authorities.
 Worcestershire still came under the Birmingham RHA.
 Regions were reorganised in 1996 and Herefordshire came under the West Midlands Regional Health Authority.
 From 1974 there was an area health authority covering the county.
 There was one primary care trust established in the county in 2002, which was managed by the West Mercia Strategic Health Authority which merged into West Midlands Strategic Health Authority in 2006.

-Sustainability and transformation plans
+Herefordshire and Worcestershire Health and Care NHS Trust

-Herefordshire and Worcestershire formed a sustainability and transformation plan area in March 2016 with Sarah Dugan, the Chief Executive of Worcestershire Health and Care NHS Trust, as its leader.
-In March 2018 it was announced that Simon Trickett would become the new accountable officer for all four CCGs from May 2018.
+Supporting children, adults and older people, the Trust is a major provider of mental health and learning disability services across Herefordshire and Worcestershire.
+The 2024 Chief Executive of the Herefordshire and Worcestershire Health and Care NHS Trust is Robert Mackie and the Chair is Mark Yates.
+Their Integrated Community Services provides support to about 10,000 patients.